 What is covered by additional living expenses?

-If you’re wondering what is covered by additional living expenses on home insurance, the first consideration is room and board.
-Your lodging and meals during this displacement period are likely to represent your most substantial expenses.
-They are covered by additional living expenses insurance.
-Other covered items are costs of doing laundry, renting storage, pet boarding and most other expenses that arise as a direct result of not being able to use your home.
-This may even include car rentals and specialized tools or furniture that you need in order to continue your work while away from home.
+If you are wondering what is covered by additional living expenses on home insurance, you may want to start by considering room and board.
+Your lodging and meals during a displacement period are likely to represent your most substantial expenses.
+These costs are generally covered by loss of use coverage.
+Other typically covered expenses include the costs of doing laundry, renting storage, pet boarding and most other expenses arise as a direct result of not being able to use your home.

 How much additional living expenses coverage should you have?